THEATRO DA PAZ

 Neoclassical-style theater with noble salon, hosting symphony concerts, chamber music and operas

-The Teatro da Paz is considered one of Brazil's most beautiful theaters.
-It was built during the rubber age and inaugurated in 1878 with Adolphe Ennery's play "Les deux orphelines" (The Two Orphans), to show the old world the importance of Belém, the rubber capital, and to compete culturally with European cities.
-Until then, the capital of Para had no theater capable of hosting the greatest operas.
-To ingratiate himself with the state's high society, the governor commissioned a military architect, José Tibúrcio de Magalhães, to build this masterpiece.
+The Teatro da Paz is certainly one of the most beautiful theaters in Brazil.
+It was built during the rubber age.
+France being the reference country at the time, it was inaugurated in 1878 with the play "Les deux orphelines" by the French writer Adolphe Ennery, in order to show the old world the importance of Parà, the rubber capital, and to compete culturally with European cities.
+To ingratiate himself with the high society of this Amazonian state, the governor initiated this grandiose project, which he entrusted to a military architect, José Tibúrcio de Magalhães.

-Neoclassical in style, with Greek columns on the façade, it houses bronze chandeliers imported from France and wrought-iron benches, and is inspired by the Scala in Milan.
-It was redesigned in 1905 to meet neo-classical standards.
+Neoclassical in style, with Greek columns on the façade, the "Theatre of Peace" features bronze chandeliers imported from France and wrought-iron benches inspired by La Scala in Milan.
+It was refurbished in 1905 to meet neoclassical standards.
 The majestic lobby features European materials and craftsmanship (Italian marble, British wrought iron, French lighting fixtures).
-The sumptuous auditorium accommodates up to 900 spectators, compared with 1,100 previously.
-The ceiling, made of noble local wood, is covered with a fresco depicting Apollo leading Aphrodite and the muses into the Amazon.
+The sumptuous auditorium can accommodate up to 900 spectators.
+The previous capacity was 1,100.
+The ceiling, made of local noble wood, is covered with a fresco depicting Apollo leading Aphrodite and the muses into the Amazon.
 The "salon noble" and the dressing rooms were used by high society.

-It offers symphony concerts, chamber music and operas on most weekends from May to September.
+The theater offers symphonic concerts, chamber music and operas most weekends from May to September.
 Tours are available.

 Did you know?
 This review was written by our professional authors.